martijndeh/gss-demo/README.md

 ### Case 2

-In this example the controller gets delayed by 1 sec and an exception is thrown when GSS boots.
+In this example the controller gets loaded normally, no exception is thrown, but the styles do not get applied.

 ```
 $ open http://127.0.0.1:4000/